 B.S. in Physics and M.S. in Computer Science

-Students interested in the program should declare their intent as soon as possible to their major advisor and must meet with the computer science graduate program director, Dr. Michael McGuire, early in the fall of the third (junior) year.
+Students interested in the program should declare their intent as soon as possible to their major adviser and must meet with the computer science graduate program director, Dr. Michael McGuire, early in the fall of the third (junior) year.

 Graduate Level Courses in Computer & Information Sciences for Undergraduate Physics Majors

 |DATABASE MANAGEMENT SYSTEMS I